processone/docs.ejabberd.im/content/admin/configuration.md

 **`rm_on_unregister: true|false`**: This option specifies whether files uploaded by a user should be removed when that user is unregistered.
 Default: `true`.

+**`external_secret: "text"`**: This option makes it possible to offload all HTTP Upload processing to a separate HTTP server.
+Both ejabberd and the HTTP server should share this secret and behave exactly as described at [Prosody's mod_http_upload_external](https://modules.prosody.im/mod_http_upload_external.html) in the 'Implementation' section.
+Default: `undefined`.

 Example: